Why Choose Medical Laboratory Technology

 Career opportunities exist in the clinical laboratories in hospitals and medical centers; pharmaceutical industry in quality control, research and biotechnology; government crime labs, accreditation offices, environmental technology, veterinary medicine and lab information systems; humanitarian work in the Peace Corps, Project Hope and with medical missionary workers.

 The average annual base salary of full-time medical laboratory technicians was close to $50,000 in 2010.
 Salaries are increasing annually.
-Many employers are paying sign-on bonuses because of the shortage of qualified MLTs.

 Students must be admitted to the university.
 To be qualified to enter the professional sequence of the program a student must have earned a minimum grade of "C" in each of the following courses or their equivalent: MATH 115 or MATH 117 (or have an ACT Math subscore of 24) and CHEM 114, CHEM 214, BIOL 108 and BIOL 205 with a minimum grade of "C".

 To assure students of a quality technical education in classroom/lab and clinical practice, enrollment is limited.
 Students who meet or will have met the program's qualification criteria by the end of Spring semester are required to apply to the program's professional sequence between January 15 and January 30 of the year prior to the May professional sequence entry.
 Admission will be based upon date of qualification.

 To graduate from the program, a student must have earned a minimum grade of "C" in each CLLS course, BIOL 205, CHEM 214, and the CAHS core courses.
 A minimum cumulative GPA of 2.5 is required.